 The part of the respiratory tract that includes the mouth, nose, nasal passages, throat, and larynx.
 The upper respiratory tract provides a passage for air to be breathed in and out of the lungs.

 Treated with a vaccine to produce an immune response.
 Being vaccinated with an approved vaccine is the best way to prevent the spread of COVID-19.

 A temporary, emergency standard instituted by OSHA that would have required all regular employees to be vaccinated or to wear face masks and submit to regular testing for COVID-19.
 OSHA recommends employers follow the guidelines in the Vaccination and Testing ETS, even though the Supreme Court ruled that OSHA cannot enforce it or issue citations related to it.

 A substance that is usually given by injection to stimulate an immune response to protect against a disease.
-Four vaccines have been approved to protect against COVID-19 in adults, and two vaccines are currently authorized for use in children as young as six months.
+Four vaccines have been approved to protect against COVID-19 in adults, and three vaccines are currently authorized for use in children as young as six months.

 A mutation of the virus that causes COVID-19 that significantly changes how the virus behaves.
 Variants of the COVID-19 virus, such as the Delta and Omicron variants, may spread more quickly or cause more severe illness.

 An evaluation that checks samples, such as a swab from inside of the nose, to confirm the presence of a virus.
 Viral tests are used to confirm that someone is currently sick with Coronavirus Disease 2019 (COVID-19).